brendan-rius/brendan-rius.github.io/_posts/2015-01-08-kernel-linked-lists.md

 ### How `container_of` uses `offsetof`

-The `container_of` macro just takes the address of a member and substract from it the address of this member relatively to the structure.
+The `container_of` macro just takes the address of a member and subtract from it the address of this member relatively to the structure.
 Since elements in a structure are contiguous, it works well.

 For type-safety, `container_of` creates a pointer to the member so that the compiler can generate a warning the the member is not part of the structure.
-This trick is optionnal, but is a good practice.
+This trick is optional, but is a good practice.
 The macro then cast this pointer to a char pointer so that the subtraction will work as expected (pointer arithmetic would have massed up with types that occupy more than one byte in memory).